How to make casual contributions

 Your request will be reviewed by Docs team.
 You will expect one of the following actions.

 Whatever the case it is, MR comments facilitate collaboration between contributors and reviewers.
 Everyone can learn from those comments and corrections.

-Once your merge request is approved, the process is complete!
+Once your MR is approved, the process is complete.